University of Maryland, Baltimore County (UMBC)

-Faculty Position in Theoretical Physics
+Faculty Position in Computational Condensed-Matter Physics

 The University of Maryland, Baltimore County (UMBC) Department of Physics invites applications for a tenure-track assistant professor position with a research focus in computational condensed-matter or materials physics to begin in August 2017.
 Exceptionally qualified candidates may also be considered at a higher level of appointment.
 Candidates are expected to contribute to the diversity and excellence of the academic community through research, teaching and service.
 We seek candidates who have the capacity to establish a vigorous, externally funded research program that complements existing faculty research interests, and who are able to teach effectively both the undergraduate and graduate physics curricula.
 A PhD in Physics or in a closely related field is required, and postdoctoral experience is preferred.
 Start-up funds are available.